 A PCP is a form of car finance similar in principle to a Hire Purchase (HP), but instead of paying off the entire value of the car in monthly installments, you are effectively only paying off the depreciation.

-In other words, you might be borrowing the same amount initially, but you are only repaying a portion of that borrowing.
-At the end of a PCP agreement, there is still a final value (often known as the balloon) outstanding.
+In other words, you are borrowing the same amount in both cases, but with a PCP you are only repaying a portion of the borrowing.
+At the end of your PCP agreement, there is still a final value (often known as the balloon) outstanding.
 You have several options as to how to deal with this final amount, depending on whether or not you want to keep your car or change it.

 What is the attraction of a PCP?